leya-print/leya-print-platform/web/templates/templates-lit/CREATE-TEMPLATE-GUIDE.md

 In this guide we will start from scratch by creating a project, adding lit and so forth.

 1st Step:
-Create an empty project folder, the name is irelevant.
+Create an empty project folder, name the folder as per project requirement.

 2nd Step:
 We need node modules and packages to start.
-Open or go to a terminal and use the command `npm init` or `yard init` this will generate the files package.json, package-lock.json and node_modules folder.
+Open or go to a terminal go to the folder location and use the command `npm init` or `yard init` this will generate the files package.json, package-lock.json and node_modules folder.
-We need to add some configuration files, however first we need to update the package file with our script commands and packages that we will use to develop our workflow:

-Copy the script from below into the package.json file and run `npm i`.
+Init will ask a few questions about the project to generate the package file, here is an example on how it should look, this can be used to override the generated file content:
 Fields such as name, version, description, etc can be modified per project as required.

 ``

    {
     "name": "example-templates",
     "private": true,
-    "version": "2.0.0",
+    "version": "1.0.0",
     "description": "templates made with lit elements",
     "main": "dist/index.cjs",
     "module": "dist/index.esm.js",